 The Kelmscott Press' edition of Chaucer, with woodcuts by Edward Burne-Jones, is his most famous publication, and considered by many, such as author George Bernard Shaw to be the most beautiful book ever created.

 To find books about or published by the Press in the ASU Library online catalog, search using the SPEC PRB local call number or do a keyword search for Kelmscott Press.

 Artists books are publications that were created as works of art, as well as to convey information.
 Artists' Books exemplify the importance of collaboration between writer, artist, papermaker and printer.

 Image of The Blame Game: Winning Excuses and Strategies on and off the Court by Carolyn Shattuck.

-Special Collections has the second largest publicly held collection of books printed by Thomas Bird Mosher in the world and is one of the most complete in existence.
+Rare Books and Manuscripts has the second largest publicly held collection of books printed by Thomas Bird Mosher in the world and is one of the most complete in existence.
 Thomas Bird Mosher founded his Mosher Press in America the same year that William Morris established his Kelmscott Press in England (1891).

 Autumn Leaves from Maple Cottage, A collection of maxims compiled by and printed for Mrs. Walter G. Ladd by Thomas Bird Mosher, 1919.

 Mosher is recognized as one of the early fine printers in America and is a central figure in the revival of printing that swept America at the turn of the century.
 His books were only available by mail order, and were inexpensive (usually 10-15 cents each, with nothing exceeding $25).
 He helped to preserve great works of literature that might have been lost and from 1891-1923 published 413 titles.
 All were printed on handmade paper and type set by hand by Mosher.

 To find these books, search by local call number SPEC TBM.